-You can enable indentation for Racket by setting both the lisp and autoindent options in Vim.
-However, the indentation is limited and not as complete as what you can get in Emacs.
-You can also use Dorai Sitaram's scmindent for better indentation of Racket code.
+However, the indentation can be limited and may not be as complete as what you can get in Emacs.
+You can also use Dorai Sitaram's semindent for better indentation of Racket code.
 The instructions on how to use the indenter are available on the website.